 If you typed an invalid train number, the Main menu reappears.
 If the typed train number is valid, a report for that train is produced.
-The last line of the report reads: "END OF REPORT - Press any key..."

 6 To return to the Main menu after a report is produced, press any key.